mariajosealvarez/react-redux-weather/README.md

 ----------------------------------
 Improvements:
 - Add form validation to styled components
-- Use ramda or lodash
 - Get extended forecast adding a "More" button and doing a new call to the API
+  - Add loading overlay
 - Clear search
 - Search on enter
+- Add unit tests